 Language Support Coordinator

-Alice joined BWR as a teacher in July 2016 and became a Committee member in February 2017, taking on the role of Language Support Coordinator.
-She leads an amazing team of volunteer teachers and feels it is heart-warming to see so many people willing to give of their time and expertise.
+Alice joined BWR as a teacher in 2016 and became a committee member in 2017.
+She leads an amazing team of volunteer teachers and feels it is heart-warming to see so many people willing to give their time and expertise.
+Alice is also part of the team who liaise with schools and FE and HE outlets.

 • Linda Walz